 - Symptomatic treatment with non-steroidal anti-inflammatory drugs (NSAIDs) and gabapentin or other similar medications for neuropathic pain

-- A soft cervical collar may prevent additional injury by providing sensory feedback to restrain extremes of movement; proof of effectiveness is limited.
-Rigid collars with the cervical spine in slight flexion may show improvement in patients with very mild symptoms (8)
+- A soft cervical collar may prevent additional injury by providing sensory feedback to restrain extremes of movement; proof of effectiveness is limited.15

-- Surgical decompression should be considered in the setting of progressive neurological deterioration.
-The long-term effectiveness of surgery remains inconclusive:
+- Surgical decompression should be considered in the setting of progressive neurological deterioration, or possibly in other patients with moderate to severe CSM.4,9 The long-term effectiveness of surgery remains inconclusive.

-- Both anterior and posterior surgical approaches have been used.
-Choice of technique depends upon factors including location of the primary compressive lesion, presence of spinal instability, spinal alignment, number of levels involved, and surgeon preference.
+- Both anterior and posterior surgical approaches have been used and are reported to show similar levels of neurologic recovery.9,20 Choice of technique depends upon factors including location of the primary compressive lesion, presence of spinal instability, spinal alignment, number of levels involved, and surgeon preference.

-- Anterior approaches include anterior cervical discectomy and fusion, or cervical corporectomy.
-The presence of cervical kyphosis usually requires an anterior approach.
+- Anterior approaches include anterior cervical discectomy and fusion or cervical corpectomy.
+The presence of cervical kyphosis usually requires an anterior approach.9

 - Rehabilitation interventions depend on the extent and type of deficits.
 Mobility assessment, gait training, and fall risk management are essential.
 Patients with upper extremity weakness and impaired hand dexterity need ADL assessment and training and prescription of appropriate adaptive equipment.